-For the custard, vigorously whisk eggs in a large bowl until light in color and bubbly, about 1 minute.
+- For custard, vigorously whisk eggs in a large bowl until light in color and bubbly, about 1 minute.
 Whisk in milk, salt, cayenne and nutmeg until thoroughly combined.

-Pour custard into prepared pie plate and bake quiche until edges are set and center is slightly jiggly, 50–55 minutes.
+- Bake quiche until edges are set and center is slightly jiggly, 50–55 minutes.

-Let quiche cool at least 1 hour; serve.
+- Let quiche cool at least 1 hour; serve.